Georges034302/secure-dotnet-api-codeql/README.md

 > **Copilot Prompt:**
 > Create a custom CodeQL query named `FindHardcodedSecrets.ql` for C# to detect hardcoded secrets.
-> - Target fields that are initialized with string literals.
+> - Target fields that are initialized with StringLiteral.
 > - Match field names containing `apiKey`, `token`, `secret`, `password`, or `auth` (case-insensitive).
 > - Match values that resemble secrets, such as those starting with `sk_`, `token_`, `apikey_`, or 32+ base64-like characters.
 > - Use `Field` and `Literal` from the `csharp` CodeQL library.